pitt-crc/bank/docs/source/index.rst

 between users.
 However, the association based limits used by Slurm may not provide enough control for certain groups' needs.
 The **CRC Bank Utility** is a wrapper around the Slurm command line tool that provides additional functionality for managing user allocations.

-The ``crc_bank`` application extends the existing functionality of `slurm` by providing:
+THis functionality includes:

  - Streamlined utilities for managing Slurm user accounts across multiple clusters
  - Fine grained control over resource allocations per Slurm account/cluster